The watermill

 “Someone’s after you.
 Don’t worry – they won’t get you.
 You’re safe here.
 But look at you” she repeated, “your clothes are torn and filthy.
 You’ve been fighting, haven’t you?
 Sit there, and we’ll see to you.”

-He slumped into a chair, all of a sudden drained of strength.
+He slumped into a chair, all of a sudden drained of all strength.
 Mrs Burke turned away and left the room for a few moments.
 She returned with a shiny green box, and a glass of lemonade.
 The big green box had a white cross on it – it was a first aid kit.
 The glass of lemonade had ice and leaves in it.
 He looked askance at the leaves as he took the proferred glass.

 “Some of the leaves are mint” she said.
 “You don’t have to eat it.
 Drink round it.
 It makes the drink taste fresher.
 You’ll like it.
 Drink it up.
 Some of the leaves are not mint; they are very special, with healing properties.”